XeonXE534/Kitsunari/README.md

 ## Notes

 This project was inspired by ani-cli.
 I did not and do not use any of their code.
-Any similarites are pure coincidence
+Any similarites are pure coincidence.